Updated: May 16

 As more and more businesses seek to stay afloat, and employees are sent home to work, diversity and inclusion should remain a key focus of the remote working agenda.

-Homeworking - How to Remain Diverse and Inclusive
+How to Support Diversity and Be Inclusive

 Staff are homeworking, but this does not mean that diversity and inclusion should fall off the agenda.
 It actually makes it more important for several reasons.